anchore/oss-docs/content/docs/guides/sbom/scan-targets.md

 syft image.tar
 ```

-To explicitly specify the source, use the `--from` flag:
+To explicitly specify the scan target type, use the `--from` flag:

 | `--from ARG`     | Description                                                                                                                                                   |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |